syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 And also drag the connector during the interaction.

 * An object can be dragged by clicking and dragging it.
-When multiple elements are selected, dragging any one of the selected elements move all the selected elements.
+When multiple elements are selected, dragging any one of the selected elements moves all the selected elements.
 * When you drag the elements in the diagram, the [OnPositionChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnPositionChange) event gets triggered and to do customization in this event.

 ![Drag](../images/connector-drag.gif)

-## End Point Dragging
+## End point dragging

 The connector can be selected by clicking it.
 When the connector is selected, circles will be added on the starting and ending of the connector that is represented by Thumbs.
 Clicking and dragging those handles helps you to adjust the source and target points.